Top 10 Important Sections in An Annual Report

 Vision and mission statements are of high value as they make way for discussions about how well (or not) the organization is doing in fulfilling that mission and vision.
 No matter the kind of business a particular company is in, crafting mission and vision statements by the use of clear language and describing your purpose is a transformative exercise.
 It can undoubtedly make a difference to your business.

 A company’s mission and vision statements are what your company stands for and where it wants to head in the future.
 However, mission and vision statements are often confused and used interchangeably.
 But, that is a big mistake.
-Let’s looks at one of the major differences: A mission statement is short, a brief explanation of who your company is, what it believes in and what it is doing to become more successful in the future.
+Let’s looks at one of the major differences: A mission statement is short, a brief explanation of who your company is, what it believes in, and what it is doing to become more successful in the future.

 Whereas a vision statement is a “perfect world scenario” as to where your company would like to be in the future.
-In a way, Mission is more related to how the company carries out its day-to-day activities and vision are more about the aspirations and dreams.
+In a way, Mission is more related to how the company carries out its day-to-day activities and vision is more about the aspirations and dreams.

 2. Corporate Information